AFTRS currently welcomes international students for the Master of Arts Screen course only.

 Additional information on health cover requirements, including a list of approved OSHC health providers, is available from the Study In Australia website.
 OSHC exemptions exist for some countries.

 All new international students must pay a tuition fee deposit, being the full first semester fee, upon being offered a place in the course and by the specified due date.
-A non-refundable administrative fee is also charged.

 Existing international students will be required to pay for all future tuition fees up-front, prior to the commencement of each semester and in line with specified fee payment deadlines set by the organisation.